enthought/mayavi/docs/source/mayavi/installation.rst

     * Traits_ >= 3.0 (`Traits`, `TraitsGUI` and `TraitsBackendWX` or
       `TraitsBackendQt`, `EnthoughtBase`, `AppTools`)
       **Note** Depending on your installation
-      procedure, you might not need to instal manually these requirements.
+      procedure, you might not need to install manually these requirements.

 The following requirements are really optional but strongly recommended,